WellthCare

 Expedited (Urgent) All urgent Verbally anytime 72 hours

-In short, a typical non-urgent appeal takes 3 to 6 months from denial to final decision.
+So to recap: a typical non-urgent appeal takes 3 to 6 months from denial to final decision.
 If you need to go to external review, add another 30 to 60 days.
-For urgent care, the entire process can wrap up in under a week.
-The key is to start immediately, follow every deadline, and never assume a "no" is final-you have more time and tools than you think, if you use them correctly.
+For urgent care, the whole process can wrap up in under a week.
+Remember: start immediately, follow every deadline, and never assume a "no" is final—you have more time and tools than you think, if you use them correctly.

 ← Back to Blog